Harrison-Blair/CSI-351/README.md

 # CSI-351 - Software Testing

 This repository was created to store the work I am doing in my Software Testing class over my summer semester.
 It includes a collection of assignments, discussions, and in-class assignments completed over the course of the semester.
-This class uses Java with JUnit to write unit tests.
+This class uses Java with [JUnit 5](https://junit.org/junit5/) & [Mockito](https://www.javadoc.io/doc/org.mockito/mockito-core/latest/index.html) to write unit tests.

 ## Course Information